 Figure 4.
 Local geometric features suggest different folding pathways for trefoil proteins.
 (A) 2D UMAP projection of the pairwise KnotoEMD between 1-L trajectories, 2-L trajectories and non-redundant trefoil proteins.
 Recall that 2-L configurations can be divided into three groups, in which configurations differ by small local transformations.
-2-L configurations LL(-,1,1), LR(-,1,2), RL(-,2,1), RR(-,2,2) and RR(-,1,-2), LR(-,0,-2), RL(-,-2,0), RR(-,-2,1) form the two complex groups and LL(+,-1,-1), LR(+,-1,0), RR(+,0,0), RL(+,0,-1) the simple one.
+2-L configurations LL(-,1,1), LR(-,1,2), RL(-,2,1), RR(-,2,2) and RR(-,1,-2), LR(-,0,-2), RL(-,-2,0), and RR(-,-2,1) form the two complex groups and LL(+,-1,-1), LR(+,-1,0), RR(+,0,0), and RL(+,0,-1) the simple one.
 The clustering by KnotoEMD respects this subdivision almost perfectly.
 Similarly, 1-L configurations are clustered together, with the exception of a bottom-left group, which is separated due to oversimplification.
 The proteins appear distributed among the simple 2-L and the 1-L clusters.
 The small isolated clusters contains 1-L configurations and deeply knotted proteins whose core is oversimplified due to perturbation or noise in knot core reduction.
-(B) The knot cores of a shallow protein in the 2-L cluster (a Human Carbonic Anyhdrase, PDB entry 4QEF), a deeply knotted protein in the 1-L cluster (a tRNA-n1g37 methyltransferase, PDB entry 6QQW) and a shallow protein in the 1-L cluster (a S-adenosylmethionine synthetase, PDB entry 1FUG).
-These knot cores are rendered using Blender39.
+(B) The knot cores of a shallow protein in the 2-L cluster (a human carbonic anhydrase, PDB entry 4QEF), a deeply knotted protein in the 1-L cluster (a S-adenosylmethionine synthetase, PDB entry 1FUG).